-The Children Act requires employers to retain employment records of people who have worked with children for 15 years after they have left.

-An employer must refer to the Department of Health and Social Care any individual who is or has been employed in a childcare position, if they have been suspended or dismissed on the groundsof misconduct which harmed a child or placed a child at risk of harm.
+- 5.7.1 The Children Act requires employers to retain employment records of people who have worked with children for 15 years after they have left. - 5.7.2 An employer must refer to the Department of Health and Social Care any individual who is or has been employed in a childcare position, if they have been suspended or dismissed on the grounds of misconduct which harmed a child or placed a child at risk of harm. - N.B.

-N.B.
 Rigorous vetting can only be part of the overall assessment of a person's suitability to be appointed.
 Research indicates that only 10% of adults who have abused children have a criminal conviction for such an offence.

-Appendix C - DBS applications
+6 Appendix C - DBS applications

+6.1 Process
-1.1 The hiring Recruitment Consultant along with the Staff Support Centre are responsible for informing applicants how to initiate the process of obtaining a Disclosure and ensuring that a suitable check is secured prior to them commencing / continuing employment.

-1.2 The Recruitment Consultant will inform all new aptas that require DBS checks of the online process to follow.

-1.3 The DBS applicant should bring (in person) to the Recruitment Team all the required identification (must be originals) as outlined in the DBS guidelines.

-1.4 The Recruitment Team will verify identity, check accuracy, and countersign the Disclosure form and forward this to the DBS.

-1.5 Applicants with a current DBS check (less than 9 months old) from a previous employer (or equivalent police check for non-UK passport holders) are required to bring their DBS/Police summary and proof of identification as outlined in the DBS guidance to the Recruitment Team for verification.

-1.6 The DBS will send the Disclosure to the applicant..

-Where a trace on the Disclosure has been highlighted, the Recruitment Team will note this on the applicant's application and liaise with the recruiting manager to view the Disclosure (the manager will also be required to sign that they have viewed the information contained within the disclosure).
+- 6.1.1 The hiring Recruitment Consultant along with the HR Team are responsible for informing applicants how to initiate the process of obtaining a Disclosure and ensuring that a suitable check is secured prior to them commencing / continuing employment. - 6.1.2 The Recruitment Consultant will inform all new applicants that require DBS checks of the online process to follow. - 6.1.3 The DBS applicant should bring (in person) to the Recruitment Team all the required identification (must be originals) as outlined in the DBS guidelines. - 6.1.4 The Recruitment Team will verify identity, check accuracy, and countersign the Disclosure form and forward this to the DBS. - 6.1.5 Applicants with a current DBS check (less than 9 months old) from a previous employer (or equivalent police check for non-UK passport holders) are required to bring their DBS/Police summary and proof of identification as outlined in the DBS guidance to the Recruitment Team for verification. - 6.1.6 The DBS will send the Disclosure to the applicant. - 6.1.7 Where a trace on the Disclosure has been highlighted, the Recruitment Team will note this on the applicant's application and liaise with the recruiting manager to view the Disclosure (the manager will also be required to sign that they have viewed the information contained within the disclosure).

-1.7 DBS checks unsatisfactory
+6.2 DBS checks unsatisfactory